vanphuc1208/Simple-SPI-with-Verilog/README.md

 ***Output**
 - cs: when we begin to transmit data, this signal active low.
 - mosi: receive sequently single bit data.
-- done: sign to completed reveiving
+- done: sign to completed reveiving.

 We also generate the slower clock rate to ensure that there is no missed data in transmittion
  ## Waveform:
 ![image](https://github.com/vanphuc1208/Simple-SPI-with-Verilog/assets/116254695/60ae6c4d-50e7-4bb7-ac6d-f190a08f83f1)